-Local data reveals great strides in the reduction of suspensions for the 2019 CA School Dashboard as there were zero students suspended.
-Through feedback from our stakeholders, it was determined that a safe environment promoting character along with Social-Emotional stability is critical therefore we will continue with implementing our MTSS-PBIS and add additional supports.
-With the COVID-19 Pandemic, we are noticing more demand for student social emotional supports.
-As a result of the above identified needs, we plan on implementing the following wide actions:
+Local data reveals great strides in the reduction of suspensions for the 2019 CA School Dashboard as well as the 2022 CA School Dashboard as there were zero students suspended over the course of multiple years!
+Additional student outcome data regarding Chronic Absenteeism shows that the All Student rate is 25.6% Chronically Absent and SED students showing 28.1%.
+Additionally, through qualitative feedback from our stakeholders as well as administrative walkthroughs from school administration and our improvement coaches, it was determined that a safe environment promoting character along with Social-Emotional stability is critical therefore we will continue with implementing our MTSS-PBIS and add additional supports.
+Parent and family concerns expressed via survey and to teachers and site administration regarding the after effects of COVID-19 Pandemic inform our continued noticing of more demand for student social emotional supports and positive interactions within the classrooms on a regular basis.
+As a result of the above identified needs, we plan on continuing to implement the following wide actions in order to maintain our established zero suspensions: